minio/docs/source/minio-cli/kes/kes-tool-identity.rst

 - For more complete conceptual information on KES, see :ref:`minio-kes`.

-:mc:`kes tool identity` only supports generating self-signed certificates and is best suited for supporting early development and evaluation of KES.
+:mc:`kes tool identity new` only supports generating self-signed certificates and is best suited for supporting early development and evaluation of KES.
 To configure a KES server to use an x.509 certificate generated through other means, including ACME-based tools like CertBot, use :mc:`kes identity assign`